talolard/talolard.github.com/index.md

 Most of my proffesional life and a lot of interest has been in finance and financial technology, these days I work along those lines at Citi.

+I write a bi-weekly [newsletter](/newsletter) about the things that interest me.

 <div class="about-info">
   {% assign post = site.posts.first %}
   {% assign content = post.content %}